icedwater/bash-hacks/README.md

 as the site `foo`, accessible at `localhost:2919`.
 When you're done testing, it is a good idea to `quicksite -d foo 2919`.
 The port number is currently a check to remind myself I am deleting the right site `foo`, nothing more.

+## whatfi

+Whatfi scans for available wireless networks around your device so you can find one to connect to.
+Currently, the output is one line of text per network.
+Later on, the output will be a JSON list that can be transformed for other UI types.

+**Intended usage:**

+    whatfi                 # performs the iwlist scan and format the output

 ## Note